viswa2/DevOps/aws-fundamentals/README.md

 `Note:` If you do not specify the desired number of Amazon EC2 instances in an Auto Scaling group, the desired capacity defaults to your minimum capacity.

 The third configuration that you can set in an Auto Scaling group is the maximum capacity.
-For example, you might configure the Auto Scaling group to scale out in response to increased demand, but only to a maximum of four Amazon EC2 instances.
+For example, you might configure the Auto Scaling group to `scales out` in response to increased demand, but only to a maximum of four Amazon EC2 instances. `scales in` and reduces the number of Amazon EC2 instances to match a decrease in demand
 Because Amazon EC2 Auto Scaling uses Amazon EC2 instances, you pay for only the instances you use when you use them.
 You now have a cost-effective architecture that provides the best customer experience while reducing expenses.

 ## Elastic Load Balancing ##